 Jim Williams CFM

-The Floodplain administrator and Community Rating System (CRS) coordinator for FEMA flood Insurance is located in the Growth Management Department at the City Hall Annex building, 120 Malabar Rd.
-Currently Palm Bay has a CRS Rating of 6 which equates to a 20% reduction in FEMA Flood Insurance for the residents of Palm Bay.
+The Floodplain administrator and Community Rating System (CRS) coordinator for FEMA flood Insurance is located in the Community Planning and Economic Development Department at the City Hall Annex building, 120 Malabar Rd.
+Currently Palm Bay has a CRS Rating of 7 which equates to a 15% reduction in FEMA Flood Insurance for the residents of Palm Bay.
 This office maintains copies of all floodplain permits with FEMA Elevation Certificates issued since 1993.
 Copies of all Letter of Map Amendments and Revisions (LOMA/ LOMR) from FEMA are also available here.

 For flood insurance questions, flood zone determinations, Base Flood Elevations, Elevation Certificates, Letter of Map Amendment (LOMA) applications and floodplain permits please contact the Floodplain Administrator at 321-733-3042.

 FEMA Elevation Certificate - Expires November 30, 2018 (For immediate use)